msk-mind/datasheets-for-datasets/impact-slide/hobbit/hobbit-casebreakdown-cleaned.md

 ## Vocabulary & Encoding <a name="vocabulary"></a>

 The vocabulary and encoding is the same in the parent table, see See hobbit-casebreakdown.md for more details.

 ## Rules

 #### How many rows are there in total?
 There are 6,191,382 rows, corresponding to data from 369,072 unique patients.
 There are 6,191,382 unique `image_id`s in total.

 ```
 -- Row count
-select count(*)  FROM "pathology-data-mining".HoBBIT."casebreakdown-cleaned"
+select count(*)  FROM "pathology-data-mining"."impact_slide"."case_breakdown_cleaned"

 -- image_id Count
-select count(DISTINCT(image_id))  FROM "pathology-data-mining".HoBBIT."casebreakdown-cleaned"
+select count(DISTINCT(image_id))  FROM "pathology-data-mining"."impact_slide"."case_breakdown_cleaned"

 -- patient Count
-select count(DISTINCT(mrn))  FROM "pathology-data-mining".HoBBIT."casebreakdown-cleaned"
+select count(DISTINCT(mrn))  FROM "pathology-data-mining"."impact_slide"."case_breakdown_cleaned"

 ```

 The removal of these patients does not drastically change the distribution of any of the fields.